overhangio/tutor/README.md

     make lms-shell
     make cms-shell

 ## For developers

 In addition to running Open edX in production, you can use the docker containers for local development.
 This means you can hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.

+(Note: containers are built on the Ginkgo release.
+If you are working on a different version of Open edX, you will have to rebuild the images with a different `EDX_PLATFORM_VERSION` argument.
+You may also want to change the `EDX_PLATFORM_REPOSITORY` argument to point to your own fork of edx-platform.)

 First, configure your project such that the LMS and the CMS can be accessed locally: